 The songs I have written and recorded for this album are inspired by those individuals who marched in 2003 in a vain attempt to stop a war that George W. Bush dubiously claimed was “brought upon” the people of the United States.
 It is inspired by those who - through peaceful means - seek some sort of justice and redemption for the people of Iraq.
 It is inspired by individuals who continue to speak to the illegitimacy of the invasion, individuals who have made documentaries and youtube videos, as well as those who have written books, articles, blogs, columns, and engaged in conversations that all try to shed some insight into the tragic, illegal and immoral decision to invade Iraq.

 It is dedicated to those individuals who realize that there are corporate and private interests that transcend democratic institutions and ultimately dominate the decision making process in most any industrialized nation.
-Most of all, it is dedicated to those individuals who have remained part of the effort to get these assholes up on charges of war crimes.
-Would not an acknowledgement by the west, as to the criminal nature of George W. Bush’s actions invariably go a lot farther to bridge the gap between radical Islam and the western world more than any amount of bombing and violence.
+It is dedicated to those individuals who remain a part of the effort to get these assholes up on charges of war crimes.
+Would not an acknowledgement by the west, as to the criminal nature of George W. Bush’s actions invariably go a lot farther to bridge the gap between radical Islam and the western world more than any amount of bombing and violence?

 Love Songs for Iraq